EARnagram/lessons/extras/interviews/int_stories.md

 - Fibonacci Sequence (often checking your ability to write a recursive function)
 - Reverse the words within a string but preserve the order
-- Breadth First Search & Depth First Search (an especially "CS" topic - also a good question for recursion)
 - Given a number, tell if it is a power of two
 - FizzBuzz
 - Given code, can you tell what is in scope?